-- (3) If the nonlead ammunition coupon program is implemented, the commission shall issue a report on the usage and redemption rates of ammunition coupons.
-The report shall cover calendar years 2008, 2009, and 2012.
-Each report shall be issued by June of the following year. - (d) The commission shall issue a report on the levels of lead found in California condors.
+2008, 2009, and 2012.
+Each report shall be issued by June of the following year. (d) The commission shall issue a report on the levels of lead

+- (d) The commission shall issue a report on the levels of lead found in California condors.
 This report shall cover calendar years 2008, 2009, and 2012.
 Each report shall be issued by June of the following year. - (e) The department shall notify those hunters who may be affected by this section. - (f) A person who violates any provision of this section is guilty of an infraction punishable by a fine of five hundred dollars (\$500).
-A second or subsequent offense shall be punishable by a fine of not less than one thousand dollars (\$1,000) or more than five thousand dollars (\$5,000). - (g) This section does not apply to government officials or their agents when carrying out a mandatory statutory duty required by law. - (h) The commission shall promulgate regulations by July 1, 2014, that phase in the requirements of this section.
+A second or subsequent offense shall be punishable by a fine of not less than one thousand dollars (\$1,000) or more than five thousand dollars (\$5,000). - (g) This section does not apply to government officials or their agents when carrying out a mandatory statutory duty required by law. - (h) The commission shall promulgate regulations by July 1, 2014, 2015, that phase in the requirements of this section.
 The requirements of this section shall be fully implemented statewide by no later than July 1, 2016.
+2018.
+If any of the requirements of this section can be implemented practicably, in whole or in part, in advance of July 1, 2018, the commission shall implement those requirements.
 The commission shall not reduce or eliminate any existing regulatory restrictions on the use of lead ammunition in California condor habitat unless or until the additional requirements for use of nonlead ammunition as required by this section are implemented. - SEC.
-3. No reimbursement is required by this act pursuant to Section 6 of Article XIII B of the California Constitution because the only costs that may be incurred by a local agency or school district will be incurred because this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty for a crime or infraction, within the meaning of Section 17556 of the Government Code, or changes the definition of a crime within the meaning of Section 6 of Article XIII B of the California Constitution. - SECTION 1.
-Section 3002 of the Fish and Game Code is amended to read:
+3. No reimbursement is required by this act pursuant to Section 6 of Article XIIIB of the California Constitution because the only costs that may be incurred by a local agency or school district will be incurred because this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty for a crime or infraction, within the meaning of Section 17556 of the Government Code, or changes the definition of a crime within the meaning of Section 6 of Article XIIIB of the California Constitution.